 Considering hiring some bikes and exploring?
 Then try Tower Barn near Broadway Tower who now offer electric bike hire either by the hour or the day – see below for details.
 Bainton Bikes also have bikes available in Moreton-in-Marsh.

 Once you have explored the delights of Chipping Campden you may want to look further a field.
 We can recommend visiting the local village of Blockley (setting of BBC TV series Father Brown).
 It has a lovely cafe and shop, 2 pubs and a church, furthermore it is close enough to walk to if you fancy walking 3 miles each way.

 Although not technically in the Cotswolds, Stratford-upon-Avon is a 20 minute drive away.
 It is well worth a visit to see Shakespeare’s birthplace, Mary Arden’s farm, Anne Hathaway’s Farm and of course, the RSC theatre.
-It also has a great selection of pubs (The Garrick Inn dates back to the early 1400’s) and restaurants and plenty of shopping opportunities! 👌
+You can take a boat on the River Avon that lies alongside the theatre, visit the Uk’s largest tropical butterfly farm or just enjoy the shopping!
+It also has a great selection of pubs and restaurants (The Garrick Inn dates back to the early 1400’s) 👌

 Hidcote Manor Gardens lies 2.5 miles from our glamping site.
 This Arts & Crafts inspired garden has secret gardens, narrow pathways and magnificent vistas.
 It now belongs to The National Trust.
 Enjoy a cream tea in the cafe and stock up on plants to take home.